isabella232/schema-viz/README.md

 ## Usage

 Public functions in `schema-viz.core`:
-* `visualize-schemas` to display schemas from a namespace in a window.
+* `visualize-schemas` displays schemas from a namespace in a window.
-* `save-schemas` - same as visualize-schemas, but saves the result into a file.
+* `save-schemas` saves schema visualization in a file.

 Both take an optional options-map to configure the rendering process.
 See docs for details.